All posts

 rebind lint [path] lint the require graph (alias: l)

-rebind run [path] run via the local relay (alias: r)
+rebind run [path] run via Rebind (alias: r)

-rebind exec <code> one-off chunk in the relay (alias: x)
+rebind exec <code> one-off chunk in Rebind (alias: x)

 rebind repl interactive session